Qloozen/Qloozen/README.md

 <br />

 ## :book: About Me
-   * :mortar_board: Second year Software Engineer student at Avans Hogeschool in Breda.
+   * :mortar_board: 4th year Software Engineer student at Avans Hogeschool in Breda.
    * :computer: Interested in Mobile/ front-end development.
 <br />

 ## :page_facing_up: What I'm up to

   ### :dart: In the near future I plan to..
-    * Learn more about iOS development
-    * Learn more about Docker
+    * Learn more about Flutter.
-    * Creating a personal website in React
+    * Expanding my knowledge in native iOS.

   ### :pencil2: Currently working on..
+    * Minor Artificial Intelligence
+    * RacePredictor (NextJS/ iOS)
-    * Learning Python with Advent of Code
+    * Learning Flutter
-    * BRESS TournamentPlanner
+    * ProRep iOS
-    * Learning React Native

 <br />